 This visualization system maps food flows between counties in the United States.
-Note that there are three categories of relationships that can exist between counties:
+Total food flows are provided in units of mass [kg].

 Note that the list of partner counties and the color scale changes with each county selection.